-The Siberoo is a zoosplice/provolve species first developed in the late 2nd century AT; originally a barely sapient combination of Siberian tiger and red kangaroo, with small traces of polar bear and Alaskan malamute.
+The Siberoo is a zoosplice/provolve species first developed in 280 AT; originally a barely sapient combination of Siberian tiger and red kangaroo, with small traces of polar bear and Alaskan malamute.

-The average female was stoutly built, weighing about one metric ton at a height of 3.6 metres, with a maximum pouch capacity of up to 180 kilograms.
+The average female was stoutly built, weighing from 1.5 to 2 metric tons at a height of 3.6 metres, with a maximum pouch capacity of over 200 kilograms.
 The smaller, leaner male averaged 300 kilograms at 2.7 metres high.
 This obvious dimorphism led many humans of the time to refer to the two sexes as "jeeps and tanks".
 While both males and females ran in long, powerful strides (like bipedal dinosaurs), both were also capable of leaping extraordinary distances when necessary.
 The males far more frequently utilized this latter ability.

 A fraction of the females at any given time were reserved for breeding purposes, while the rest kept their pouches vacant for passengers or rescue victims.
 Most females, however, would become both rescuers and breeders within the course of their lifetimes.
 A healthy, well-fed female was impervious to even the most violent snowstorm.
 Almost any pouch passenger would have been equally invulnerable, separated from the freezing air by thick layers of hide, fat and fur, enclosed by a muscular opening that — as with many natural marsupials — was potentially watertight.

-Thousands of Siberoos (mostly provolved) were evacuated from Earth during the nanoswarm disaster of the late interplanetary era.
+Thousands of Siberoos (mostly provolved) were evacuated from Earth during the Technocalypseof the late interplanetary era.
 In the millenia that followed, the great majority of Siberoos possessed intelligence well into the nearbaseline range, with a minority becoming superbright and (more rarely) transapient.
-The Siberoos on the frozen planet of Kragliath eventually gengineered themselves into the (mostly isolationist) Megasibers; elephant-sized, four legged felinoids with backward opening pouches, extremely dexterous tails and a barely penetrable organic mesh structure under their thick hides.
+The Siberoos on the frozen planet of Kragliath eventually gengineered themselves into the (mostly isolationist) Megasibers; sauropod-sized, four legged felinoids with backward facing pouches, extremely dexterous tails and exceptionally thick layers of hide and blubber.

 Siberoo religions, though varied, are largely goddess-oriented due to the sheer size and dominance of the females, as well as the very clear memories of living in a female's pouch.
 While their political philosophies are even more varied, the most common thread involves a sense of rugged individualism for most of the time combined with community spirit in special situations.
 This balanced combination of individualism and altruism is largely influenced by the Siberoos' marsupial life cycle.

-Many Siberoos tend to be fond of combat sports.
-Even joeys often enjoy one-on-one wrestling matches.
+Many Siberoos tend to be fond of combat sports, and even joeys often enjoy one-on-one wrestling matches.
 However, due to the ethics of fair play and mutual respect that they are taught from an early age, young Siberoos avoid wrestling matches with the opposite sex during early adolescence, when the females rapidly begin to outgrow the males.
-Bullying a weaker individual - especially one of another species - is considered a low and cowardly act, and could easily lead to social ostracization.
+Bullying a weaker individual — especially one of another species — is considered a low and cowardly act and the perpetrator is typically ostracized.

 It is rumoured that the newly transcended Zoeific godling Halatajah was once a Siberoo; however, this has not been confirmed.